 New versions of MetaCyc are released 3–4 times per year.

 A detailed history of the enhancements to MetaCyc in each MetaCyc release is available here.
 This page also contains statistics on the size of MetaCyc over time.

 The MetaCyc staff perform the following operations as part of each MetaCyc release:

-of enzymes known to catalyze those reactions.
-Note that not all
+UniProt identifiers of enzymes known to catalyze those reactions.
+Note that

-MetaCyc reactions have EC numbers (because not all enzyme-catalyzed
+not all MetaCyc reactions have EC numbers (because not all enzymes have yet